Skryptonite: 2017–2018: A Celebration on Street 36, Zorski Music Label, and Uroboros

 On 7 March 2017, the collective Jillzay released the mini-album Open Season.

 Skryptonite’s second studio album, A Celebration on 36th Street (Russian: Праздник на улице 36), was released on 24 May 2017.
 Hours prior, he dropped the single «Outro» and a dual music video for «Party» (as Skryptonite) and «Bar "2 Lesbuchi"» (as Jillzay).
 At the album’s launch event on 26 May 2017 at Saint Petersburg's Club A2, Skryptonite announced plans for another album—initially titled Street 36—to be released later that year.
-In an interview with L'Officiel editor-in-chief Ksenia Sobchak, he described Street 36 as a double album diverging stylistically from his earlier work and addressing personal struggles.
+In an interview with L'Officiel Russia editor-in-chief Ksenia Sobchak, he described Street 36 as a double album diverging stylistically from his earlier work and addressing personal struggles.

 Following the dissolution of Jillzay, Skryptonite founded the music label Zorski, signing artists 104 (Yuri Drobitko), Truwer (Sayan Zhimbaev), and Benz (Altynbek Merkanov).
 In September 2017, 104 and Truwer released their collaborative album Safari, co-produced by Skryptonite.

 On 16 December 2017, Skryptonite unveiled his third studio album, the double concept work Uroboros, comprising Uroboros: Street 36 and Uroboros: Mirrors.
 The title references the uroboros, a mythical serpent symbolizing cyclicality.
 Explaining the choice to Gazeta.Ru he stated:

 "...I realized this image resonates with me, tied to the number 36.
 The ouroboros—a snake devouring itself—embodies self-improvement through self-destruction, which mirrors my journey."

 The album premiered at Club A2 in Saint Petersburg.
 During an Instagram Live broadcast that day, Skryptonite declared rap "outdated" and announced a 2–3 year hiatus from solo projects.